-- \ to cook meat in a pot, remove the meat, scrub the pot thoroughly and then cook fish in that pot even on the same day.(11) - \ to bake an uncovered pot of fish in an oven and then bake an uncovered pot of meat in the same oven, as long as the oven walls are wiped clean of any spills.(12) - \ to use the same grinder to grind both meat and then fish, even if onions or other sharp foods were added, provided that the blade and receptacle are wiped clean.(13) - \ to use a clean meaty knife to slice onions that will be cooked with fish.
-(14)
+- to cook meat in a pot, remove the meat, scrub the pot thoroughly and then cook fish in that pot even on the same day[11]. - to bake an uncovered pot of fish in an oven and then bake an uncovered pot of meat in the same oven, as long as the oven walls are wiped clean of any spills[12]. - to use the same grinder to grind both meat and fish separately, even if onions or other sharp foods were added, provided that the blade and receptacle are wiped clean between uses[13].

+• to use a clean meaty knife to slice onions that will be cooked with fish[14].

 Similarly, if some chicken soup, for example, inadvertently splashed against the outside of a pot containing fish while it was cooking on the stove, the fish may be eaten.
-This is because only the ta'am of the chicken will affect the fish in this manner, and that, as stated earlier, is of no consequence.(15)
+This is because only the ta'am of the chicken will affect the fish, and that, as stated in yesterday's Discussion, is of no consequence[15].

-Even if, inadvertently, fish and meat were actually cooked together in the same pot [and thus may not be eaten], the pot that was used does not need to undergo a koshering process in order to be used in the future.
-It is sufficient to merely scrub it clean and wait twenty-four hours before using it again.(16)
+Even if, inadvertently, fish and meat were actually cooked together in the same pot (and thus may not be eaten), the pot that was used does not need to undergo a koshering process in order for it to be used in the future.
+It is sufficient to merely scrub it clean and wait twenty-four hours before using it again[16].